 Training Scenario (Lesson Plan)

 1. Learning module Title:

 2. Hours:

 3. Description:

 4. Teaching problem Example: The teaching problem concerns: The conclusion of an employment contract under real working conditions.

-5. Educational approach
+5. Educational approach ntegrated Action

-Integrated Action

-This method is selected in the phase where the learner is ready to assume a task responsibly and autonomously in accordance with a real work contract.
+Educational approach description This method is selected in the phase where the learner is ready to assume a task responsibly and autonomously in accordance with a real work contract.
 The requisite knowledge and skills of the apprentice are taken into account, so that he / she can meet the educational goals.
+Purpose and Learning Outcomes

-The purpose of this educational scenario is ...

-Upon completion of the module, students should be able to:
+The purpose of this educational scenario is Learning outcomes: Upon completion of the module, students should be able to: 1.
+L 1.
+2. L 2.
+3. L 3

-- 1. L1.

-- 2. L 2.

-- 3. L3...

-- Develops decision-making skills - Takes account of data and information sources - Collaborates with members of his / her group, developing practical and social skills. - Acts autonomously and responsibly
+6. Participating Roles: Apprentice: Develops decision-making skills Takes account of data and information sources Collaborates with members of his / her group, developing practical and social skills.
+Acts autonomously and responsibly Instructor: Specifies the goals of the module Provides material and data and gives explanations when requested Supports apprentices in the work process Evaluates process.

-Instructor:

-- Specifies the goals of the module

-- Provides material and data and gives explanations when requested

-- Supports apprentices in the work process

-- Evaluates process.

-Phase 1: Informing
+7. Activities:

-The problem/topic is clearly described.

-The trainer presents and explains the goals of the module and analyses the key points of the employment contract.
+The problem/topic is clearly 1st Activity The trainer presents and e employment contract.
+2nd Activity Phase 1: Informing described. xplains the goals of the module and analyses the key points of the

 A discussion takes place between the trainer and the learners in order to clarify any questions and to determine the work steps and expected results.

-Phase 2: Planning

-The learner designs the course of work, provides for the necessary time for each stage and notes down the necessary materials and tools.

-Phase 3: Decision-making

-The learner collects the necessary information, decides how to work and justifies his/ her choices.

-Phase 4: Implementing / Acting

-The learner implements the employment contract in accordance with the plan developed in the previous phases.
+Phase 2: Planning 1 st Activity The learner designs the course of work, provides for the necessary time for each stage and notes down the necessary materials and tools.
+Phase 3: Decision-making 1 st Activity The learner collects the necessary information, decides how to work and justifies his/ her choices.
+Phase 4: Implementing / Acting 1 st Activity The learner implements the employment contract in accordance with the plan developed in the previous phases.
 The trainer supervises but does not participate in solving problems or suggesting tasks.

-Phase 5: Controlling

-When the work is completed, the need for revision or readjustment is discussed.

-Phase 6: Evaluating

-The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.

-Educational tools and services ...

-Educational resources ...

-Required materials ...
+Phase 5: Controlling 1 st Activity When the work is completed, the need for revision or readjustment is discussed.
+Phase 6: Evaluating 1 st Activity 1 st Activity The project results are evaluated in comparison with the objectives and faults or omissions are 1 st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+1st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+8. Means 1st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+8. Means Educational tools and services 1st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+8. Means Educational tools and services Educational resources 1st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+8. Means Educational tools and services 1st Activity The project results are evaluated in comparison with the objectives and faults or omissions are identified through discussion.
+8. Means Educational tools and services Educational resources